danly1200/healthapix/portal/Installation_Guide.md

 ### E) Apigee Edge Configuration

 HealthAPIx portal can connect to only one Apigee environment.
 Typically the portal in dev/preview environment connects to Apigee dev environment.
-HealthAPIx portal in produciton environment connects to Apigee prod environment.
+HealthAPIx portal in production environment connects to Apigee prod environment.

 * Login as admin into the Developer portal